top of page

 Version II: Uninitiated Mother Answers "No" to the Moon's Request

-The Moon realizes in this seemingly sorrowful but deeply auspicious moment, that the problem lies not with her; the problem lies with the ontological lie of the male eye.
+The Moon realizes in this seemingly sorrowful but deeply auspicious moment, that the problem lies not with her; the problem lies with lies.
 The Moon experiences an Initiation that opens her eyes to the flaws of patriarchal civilization, that through the painful presence of rejection and appalling absence of acceptance for who she is, simultaneously catapults her to the recognition that she has Nothing to gain within this system and Nothing to lose moving beyond its strictly delineated, profoundly constricting parameters.
 By shrewdly seeing-through the mechanisms of her Mother’s own victimization, the Moon realises she will never have such acceptance without consenting to self-destructive self-hatred, which is analogous to pseudo-acceptance commingled with certain soul death.
 She chooses instead to wisely emulate Original Mother and claims her Rite to spiral Out of Control directly into her own Freedom.
 Emboldened with in-sight behind man-made veils of illusion, the Moon sovereignly follows her own Light and moves in tandem with the genuine Movement of Life.
-Hence, a celestial beacon and revolutionary Force for others’ liberation, the Moon’s shimmering light of knowing eternally Moonlights the way through the dark, guiding others onto their own brave journey into the Great Unknown.
+Hence, a celestial beacon and revolutionary force for others’ liberation, the Moon’s shimmering light of knowing eternally Moonlights the way through the dark, guiding others onto their own Brave Journey into the Great Unknown.
 Through embracing Genuine Movement deep within her own true Be-ing, the Moon lights the way, light-years away, to Life beyond the straight and narrow.

 Dialectical Reinterpretations: A Closing Analysis